Sam-Karanja/Akan-names-project/README.md

 ### Technologies
 * HTML- For structuring the webpage.
 * CSS- For styling the webpage.
+* Bootstrap- For page responsiveness.
+* Javascript- For page interactiveness.

 ### To-Do
 * Make the site more responsive.